 Supplemental Digital Content

-As described in the Qualitative Analysis section above there were baseline and endpoint surveys conducted for all participating offices.
-At least one key staff member was interviewed for baseline survey for the intervention and control arms.
-The endpoint survey only included the intervention offices and for 4 of the offices at least one provider and one key staff member were interviewed.
+As described in the Qualitative Analysis section above there were rounds of baseline and endpoint interviews conducted for all participating offices.
+At least one key staff member was interviewed at baseline for the intervention and control arms.
+The endpoint interviews included only the intervention offices and for 4 of the offices at least one provider and one key staff member were interviewed.
 In one office only a physician was interviewed.
-The following is a breakdown of the Post-Intervention Practice Survey for the intervention offices.
+The following is a breakdown of the Post-Intervention Practice interview findings for the intervention offices.

 INTERVIEWEES: